tomordonez/learning/README.md

 # Learning

 This repo contains a summary of courses and code I am learning outside Gatech.
+Also here my [reading](https://github.com/tomordonez/reading) progress.

 **In Progress**